 When Shani Darden Retinol Reform was recently reformulated, of course I had to find out how the new version compared to the OG.
 While the ingredients are not the same, I couldn't detect any difference in the texture or performance—huge sigh of relief!
 So it's still holding the number one spot out of all the retinol serums I've tried.
 I would recommend this to anyone looking for a gentle but effective retinoid that is lightweight, silicone-free, fragrance-free and oil-free.
 See my full review here.

 Retinol Cream: A313 Cosmetic Cream with Retinyl Palmitate

 Then there's A313 Cosmetic Cream with Retinyl Palmitate, which I love just as much, if not more.
 The big development in 2020 was "A313 gate"—a name and packaging change that led some of us to suspect they might be fakes.
 But I personally verified with the manufacturer and distributor that it's all legit, and also tested a new tube myself, which was as active as ever.
 This stuff is really GOLD.
 I kid you not, I get multiple messages every week from people thanking me for introducing it to them.
 It works that well!
 See my full review here.

 Lip Balm: Vis Viva Honey + Vanilla Hydrating Lip Balm

 I'm still a major Lanolips devotee, but a new lip balm came into my life last year, and it's the only formula I've tried that works every bit as well as pure lanolin.
-Vis Viva Honey + Vanilla Hydrating Lip Balm is a blend of lanolin, coconut fatty acids and extract, honey, beeswax, glycerin, squalane, willow bark, allantoin and vitamin E. Honestly, it is the perfect lip balm in every way.
+Vis Viva Honey + Vanilla Hydrating Lip Balm is a blend of lanolin, fractionated coconut oil and extract, honey, beeswax, glycerin, squalane, willow bark, allantoin and vitamin E. Honestly, it is the perfect lip balm in every way.

 Face Mask: Dr. Barbara Sturm Clarifying Mask